-At the beginning of the first year, you get to set up your own individual programme together with your tutor.
+At the beginning of the first year, you get to set up your own individual programme with the track coordinator.
 You also choose your specialization from the start.
-A programme consists of 87,5 EC worth of courses, one 7,5 EC course to prepare you for your graduation project and the graduation project itself, which includes your Master’s thesis (30 EC).
+A programme consists of 85-90 EC worth of courses, one 5-10 EC course to prepare you for your graduation project and the graduation project itself, which includes your Master’s thesis (30 EC).
 You will take 60 EC worth of courses in your first year.

-- Industrialization & Innovation in Construction: this course addresses the following industrialization and innovation processes, both in general and with a specific focus on construction: mass customization versus tailor-made solutions, and new developments in industrialization and innovation in construction.
+- Innovation in Construction: this course addresses the following industrialization and innovation processes, both in general and with a specific focus on construction, mass customization versus tailor-made solutions, and new developments in industrialization and innovation in construction.